ItsNateBrooks/ThatBaldBot/README.md

 For rock paper scissors simply typing !rps followed by either "rock", "paper" , or "scissors" will result in the bot responding with a random response by the bot of either rock, paper, or scissors followed by a statement that claims who wins or if there is a tie

-For Tic Tac Toe simply typing !ttt, from there users will be instructed to do specific thing like choosing being X or O and both players saying that they want to be a player in the game.
-For the user to select a spot they do !ttt <1-9> and then this places either an X or O in the spot they desired.
+For Tic Tac Toe simply typing !ttt will begin setting up the game, from there users can react to a message sent by the bot to set themselves as either X or O in the game.
+For the user to select a spot during the game they can simply react to the message containing the game board and then this places either an X or O in the spot they desired.
 Users will go back and forth until someone wins or if there is a tie.

 # Example Images
 ## Rock Paper Scissors Example